BalderHuybreghs/dae14-BalderHuybreghs/README.md

 #### Play
 - F1 to toggle debug mode
-- ad to move
+- a & d to move
 - space to jump
-- Shift to dash
+- Shift to dash in the direction you are looking
-- w & s to look up or down (or crouch when grounded)
+- w & s to climb up or down (or crouch when grounded)
+- j to grab
+- a & d against a wall to wall slide

 #### Edit
 - wasd (or drag with middle mouse) to pan the camera